CS480UIC/cs480-final-project-welfare/documentation/glossary.md

 # Relationships
 ### recipient_makes_income:
 there are many recipients who make an income.
 There is no more than 1 income per recipient.
-A recipient isn't required to have an income and an income is not necessary for a recipient.
+A recipient isn't required to have an income and if there is an income, there must be a recipient that has that income.

 ### recipient_livesAt_address: